hyosung11/Launch-School/Courses/journal.md

 16:06 I took a longer break than scheduled and ended the break with a ten minute walk.
 This is good.
 Now I can put in another Ultradian Cycle before I make dinner and go to referee.

+16:36 I'm working on the "More Flexible Functions" section now.

+17:03 Completed Assignment 7.